thebetar/BasicMySQLDatabase/readme.md

 In this project we create a mysql database and run queries on it to better understand SQL.

+To initialise the project use
+`docker compose -f ./mysql-docker-compose.yml up --build`

 # Commands

 -   To spin up the projects follow the following steps